survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### On Naming Packages

 Before starting to develop, it can be a good idea to spend a little bit of time on figuring out a good name for your package.
-It's not fun to write an excellent package only to notice the name has been taken.
+It’s not fun to write an excellent package only to notice the name has been taken.
 A good name is easy to find through a search engine, and most importantly, is available at npm.

 As of npm 2.7.0, it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.

-T> If you find a good name that appears to be abandoned, contact npm, and they'll likely give it if you ask nicely.
+T> If you find a good name that appears to be abandoned, contact npm, and they’ll likely give it if you ask nicely.

 ## npm Lifecycle Hooks

 npm provides a collection of lifecycle hooks that can be useful.
 Suppose you are authoring a React component using Babel and some of its goodies.
 You could let the *package.json* `main` field point at the UMD version as generated above.
-However, this won't be ideal for those consuming the library through npm.
+However, this won’t be ideal for those consuming the library through npm.

 It is better to generate a ES5 compatible version of the package for npm consumers.
 You can achieve this using **babel** command line tool: